exercism/javascript/exercises/concept/elyses-destructured-enchantments/.docs/instructions.md

 ## 2. Get the second card

-Elyse performs sleight of hand, and summons the second card in the deck, without using the `array[index]`.
+Elyse performs sleight of hand and summons the second card in the deck without using the `array[index]`.

 ```javascript
 const deck = [3, 2, 10, 6, 7];